LukeGrahamLandry/franca/devlog.md

 in fact, i think amd64 now works better than arm64 because of my cache coherency woes, it can run 64fps.fr.

 - fixed `need to do_merges when resolving by type.`
+- clean up arm emit() for some instructions with similar bit patterns

 ## amd64 bug fix extravaganza (Dec 26)